Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

    5. None
    - in python, string can be in single or double or triple quotes
    - in python, datatype is identified by itself
+   -  in python, datatype name can start with letters, underscore but not with digits & space
+   -  same rule applies for identifer (identifier is class or function or variable name )
+   - in python,   <code style="color : black"> type(variable) </code>  is a built-in function which returns datatype of any variable